DefinitelyNotJosh1/CS_429_Final_Project/README.md

 2. Run Predictor.py.

 ## FILE EXPLANATION
+Not everything included in tree, some unimportant files are not included
 ```
+CS_429_Final_Project
 ├── Potential_Deliverables/ (DIRECTORY: Charts from data analysis varying wind speed and block size weight)
 │
 ├── predict_time_josh/  (DIRECTORY: used for prediction model)